telerik/blazor-docs/components/gantt/gantt-tree/columns/menu.md

 ### Column Menu Features Example

 When you configure the features of the Column Menu:
-* Use the `GanttColumnMenuSettings` tag to control the common features of the Column Menu.
+* Use the `GanttColumnMenuSettings` tag to control the features of the Column Menu.
 * Use column parameters to affect its relationship with the column menu.

 ````CSHTML